 For periods outside of the times above the triage lines will be closed.
 Reception are unable to book patients into the triage service outside of these times, however there will be clear advise for patients and access to the appropriate care paths outside of these times.

 This operational change is essential to ensure we continue to deliver high quality care to our patients.

 If you have any questions around the above changes please do not hesitate to contact the surgery.

-The drop-in clinics are on a Wednesday and a Friday starting at 9.30am.
+The drop-in clinics are on a Wednesday morning starting at 9.30am.
 No appointment is necessary, however you must arrive at the surgery no later than 11.30am.

 Our Nurse Practitioner runs this clinic and is able to issue prescriptions and make referrals for further specialist medical treatment if necessary, she can also book you a same-day appointment with the GP if this is necessary.